giellalt/lang-lut/lut.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/verbs.lexc)</small>Adjectives
+Adjectives in the Lushootseed language describe things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/adjectives.lexc)</small>Adpositions
+Adpositions in the LUSHOOTSEED language

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adpositions.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/adpositions.lexc)</small>Numerals
+Numerals in the Lushootseed language are numbers.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/numerals.lexc)</small>Conjunctors
+Conjunctors in the LUSHOOTSEED language

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/prefixes.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/prefixes.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/conjunctors.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/conjunctors.lexc)</small>This is where new words are added as lexc entries before they are
-The Lushootseed language adjectives are inflected in much the same way as nouns and verbs.
+added to the xml source files. ɬaləp̓+N:ɬaləp̓ N_with-PL_RED2 "tongue" ;

+ADD NOUNS BELOW

+pupuhigʷəd # "March/april" ;
+pədx̌ʷiwaac# "april/may" ;